Cold Lake Fishing

 Cold Lake fishing is a popular pastime for nearby residents and for those out of province or even out of the country.
 Located on the border of the Canadian provinces of Saskatchewan and Alberta, this lake is one of the largest and best of both for fishing.
 With an area of 144 sq. miles and a depth of 300 feet in some spots, the lake is home to the most abundant variety of fish species in Alberta with about 24 currently known species and is well known for its prime Lake Trout fishing.

-As stated, Cold lake is home to a great variety of fish – this is part of what makes it so appealing to anglers.
+As stated, Cold Lake is home to a great variety of fish – this is part of what makes it so appealing to anglers.
 Here you can find Lake Trout, Walleye, Brown Trout, Lake Whitefish, Yellow Perch, Rainbow Trout, Burbot and Northern Pike.
-The list is extensive so don’t be surprised if you come across even more species than is listed here.
+The list is extensive so don’t be surprised if you come across even more species than are listed here.
 Actually, Cold Lake has a reputation for hosting one of the most diverse fish species in the area.
 Though sizes of fish range, some big ones have been pulled out of the lake over the years.
 In fact, in 1929 a giant 52 pound Lake Trout (Alberta record catch) was reeled in from its waters, and big fish continue to be landed here today year round.
 Ice fishing on the lake in the winter months for Lake Trout is also a very popular activity.
 Cold Lake fishing charters and guides can provide you with personalized or group fishing trips with all the expertise and gear you will need to catch your own trophy.

 More About Cold Lake, Alberta